Toyota 2nd Gen 4Runner Coil Spring Spacers and Panhard Drop Bracket

 Panhard Drop Bracket adjustments

-Also, you'll want to drive the truck around a bit after making any adjustments before measuring any changes.
+You'll want to drive the truck around a bit after making any adjustments before measuring any changes.
 Why?
-Well, if you have the vehicle sitting there on 4 tires and the body and frame on top, simply changing the way that single suspension component sits will not so much of anything other than changes forces applied to various suspension and frame parts.
-After a bit of driving, with cycling the suspension up and down and side to side, you'll let everything come back into their natural positions.
+Well, if you have the vehicle sitting there on 4 tires and the body and frame on top, simply changing the way that single suspension component sits will not do much of anything other than change forces applied to various suspension and frame parts.
+After a bit of driving, with cycling the suspension up and down and side to side, that will let everything come back into their natural positions.
 And if you still find some offset in the rear axle and have everything else in correct alignment, one solution is to lengthen or shorten th panhard rod to make the final adjustment.
 Making the panhard rod longer will push the axle towards the driver's side, shorting will move it to the passenger side.
 A simple way to change the rod length is to measure the offset distance you wish to compensate for and also the outer diameter (OD) of the rod itself.
 Then find some steel tubing with an inner diameter (ID) matching the OD rod and get a few inches of that material (we can likely supply the rod given the ID and length you require).
 Then cut the panhard rod, make the length adjustment and sleeve the gap with the tubing and weld the ends of the tube to the rod.
 Prime and paint and reinstall.
 Alternately, you could probably use a longer section of tubing and then drill a couple of bolt holes through the sleeve and rod ends for a pair of bolts on each side of the cut.

 NOTE: